Haar-Laplacian for directed graphs: Learning with the Haar-Laplacian

 \section{Learning with the Haar-Laplacian}

-Throughout this section, we first set the context of the problem that we address by means of learning using the proposed Haar-Laplacian.
-Then, we describe the architecture that we adopted for the neural network model.
+Throughout this section, we first set the context of the problem that we address by means of learning using the proposed Haar-Laplacian \eqref{haar_lapl}; the fact that it is positive definite is essential.
+Then, we describe the architecture that we adopted for the graph neural network model.